Micha-Schneider/discmix/README.md

 # DiscMix
-R package for fitting discrete finite mixture models (such as CUB, CUP and cure models) and performing variabe selection The package is constantly updated and extended.
-More functionality will be soon available.
+R package for fitting discrete finite mixture models (such as CUB, CUP, BetaBin and cure models).
+The package is constantly updated and extended.